pschachte/wybe/WYBE.md

-Wybe combines the best features of declarative and imperative languages, in particular borrowing features from functional, logic, imperative, and object oriented languages, but does not neatly fit into any of these paradigms.
+Wybe combines the best features of declarative and imperative languages, in particular borrowing features from functional, logic, imperative, and object-oriented languages, but does not neatly fit into any of these paradigms.
 Its main organising principle is that *values* are immutable, but *variables* may be reassigned.
 This means that values may be passed around at will without worrying that they may be modified.